FREQUENTLY ASKED QUESTIONS

 • classroom and exam scheduling

-The Registrar also publishes a Registration Handbook and Schedule of Courses each semester and the Annual Course Prospectus.
+The Registrar also publishes the Schedule of Courses each semester.

 The registrar's office is an office of the faculty.
 We act as proxy for the faculty in maintaining a complete and accurate academic record of courses offered, teaching assignments, classroom facilities management, and grades awarded for student academic performance and degrees conferred.
 Such records are maintained using information systems and web services designed to enable students, academic advisers, professional staff, departments and programs to conduct their business in a decentralized electronic environment.
 The registrar is charged with implementing, administering and monitoring academic policy established by the faculty (and its committees) in conjunction with the provost, the deans and all academic officers.